eventide-project/docs/core-concepts/streams/README.md

 ## Messages can be written concurrently to a stream, but do it safely

 Messages can be written concurrently to a stream.
 However, doing so requires some extra protections in the code.
 When a message is written, the process doing the writing can provide a stream's current _version_ to the write operation.
 If the stream has been appended to by another process in the mean time, the stream's on-disk version will no longer match the version number provided to the write, and the write will fail.
 This protects a stream from being corrupted by concurrent writes.
 When a write fails with an expected version match error, the write is typically retried, and on the second attempt, the handler logic detects that the write is no longer necessary and discards it.

+## Streams can be deleted

+Streams can be deleted.
+However, the deletion of streams is not normal [applicative](/glossary.md#applicative) logic.
+The deletion of streams is more typically an operations task.
+It would be so rare that applicative logic would be deleting streams that the impulse to do so should be scrutinized with diligence.
+Reasons for removing streams include the regulatory requirement to delete customer data.

+## Messages can be deleted

+As with the deletion of streams, the deletion of messages should not appear in normal applicative logic.
+The deletion of messages is more typically an operations task.
+Reasons for removing messages include the removal of older command messages that have already been processed, or the removal of former entity snapshot messages.